The Power of One Clean Qubit in Supervised Machine Learning: PRELIMINARIES

-The link between coherence consumption and discord production in DQC1 was studied in \cite{ma2016converting}, where it is shown that quantum discord is bounded by the amount of quantum coherence consumed in the control qubit, i.e.
+Evaluating Eq.(\ref{disdqc1}) can be done by applying two consecutive controlled-$U_n$ in Fig. \ref{DQC1-circuit}.
+In \cite{ma2016converting}, the connection between coherence consumption and discord production in DQC1 was examined, where it was demonstrated that quantum discord is bounded by the quantum coherence consumed in the control qubit, i.e.

-In our implementation we experimentally verify the relation (\ref{disbound}).
+In our implementation, the results obtained from IBM hardware verifies the relation (\ref{disbound}).